pachyderm/pachyderm/doc/docs/master/deploy-manage/deploy/deploy-pachyderm-jupyterhub.md

 !!! note
     If you decide to enable Pachyderm authentication later, you will need to either manually reconfigure or redeploy JupyterHub.
-    Your existing notebooks will be preserved during the redeploy.
+    Your existing notebooks will be preserved after the redeploy.

 ### Install Helm